 - a.
 Absentee or vacancy scores may be used only when a legal lineup is present. - b.
 Absentee or vacancy scores may not replace scores bowled by an ineligible player. - c.
 In a singles league, no vacancy scores shall be used.
 Absentee scores will not be permitted, unless otherwise provided by league rule. - d.
-A vacancy score is to be used when a team has an incomplete roster.
+A vacancy score is to be used when a team has a roster which is less than the playing strength of the league.
 Vacancy scores are subject to the following, unless otherwise provided by league rule: